-The most prominent members of the Pre-Raphaelite movement were the poet and painter Dante Gabriel Rossetti, the painters John Everett Millais, Ford Madox Brown, Edward Burne-Jones, William Morris, John William Waterhouse.
+The most prominent members of the Pre-Raphaelite movement were the poet and painter Dante Gabriel Rossetti, and the painters John Everett Millais, Ford Madox Brown, Edward Burne-Jones, William Morris, John William Waterhouse.
 The name “Pre-Raphaelites” was chosen to denote a spiritual kinship with the artists of the early Renaissance.
 These artists, “before Raphael” and Michelangelo, included Perugino, Fra Angelico and Giovanni Bellini.
 In the brothers’ opinion, Raphael was a pagan, who spoiled the sincere and pure in art.
 Therefore, Florence Welch, who even has a song named Pure Feeling, seems like a perfect reflection of the Pre-Raphaelite ideals.

+First example of Pre-Raphaelite Florence Welch could have been inspired by Mariana.
 John Everett Millais was one of the founders of the brotherhood.
 Mariana is one of his paintings based on a literary subject.
 This lady is the heroine of Shakespeare’s play Measure for Measure.
 Mariana is depicted in an uncomfortable position, conveying her fatigue from the long work on embroidery and the long wait for her fiancé Angelo.
 This work certainly reflects the artist’s desire for ultimate realism.

 Ophelia is Millais’s most famous work.
 The model for the image of Shakespeare’s heroine was Elizabeth Siddal – the future wife of Dante Rossetti.
-Ophelia was the first of many paintings for which Elizabeth posed.
+Ophelia was the first of many paintings for which Siddal posed.
 For this work, she was immersed in a bath.
 Underneath, lamps heated the water.
-Elizabeth did not dare to interrupt the artist when the lamps went out.
+Siddal did not dare to interrupt the artist when the lamps went out.
 As a result, she caught a severe cold.
 The doctor prescribed her opium, which subsequently caused her premature death.
 This work was successfully exhibited in 1855 at the Exposition Universelle in Paris.
 Furthermore, it has become a personification of the Pre-Raphaelites’ art.

 Rosetti often worked simultaneously as an artist and a poet.
 While creating paintings, he wrote accompanying poems.
 The legend of Lilith, the first wife of Adam, inspired Rosetti to create the poem Soul’s Beauty.
 In addition, he inscribed it on the frame of the Lady Lilith painting!